 Process the Notification response primitive

-a) If the notification Response Status Code is not successful, return a response to the original blocked UPDATE request primitive with a Response Status Code indicating NOT_ACCEPTABLE.
+a) If the notification Response Status Code is not successful, return a response to the original blocked UPDATE request primitive with a Response Status Code according to clause 7.3.2.9.

 b) If the notification Response Status Code is successful, perform Recv-6.5 "Create/Update/Retrieve/Delete/Notify operation” for the received UPDATE request.